JerBouma/FinanceDatabase/README.md

 - `select_other(product)` - gives either all Futures, all Moneymarkets or all Options.
 - `search_products(database, query, new_database=None)` - with input from the above functions, this function searching for specific values in the summary of the product (i.e. the query 'sustainable')

+If you want additional information about each function you can use the build-in help function of Python By calling `help(<function_name>)` you can retrieve the Docstring of each function that gives a detailed explanation about the input and output (you can use `help(show_options)` for example).

 ## Examples
 This section gives a few examples of the possibilities with this package.
 These are merely a few of the things you